-We are often asked: Will AAC stop an AAC user from learning to speak?
+We are often asked: Will Augmentative and Alternative Communication (AAC) stop an AAC user from learning to speak?
 Different team members are concerned that introducing alternative forms of communication will reduce speech attempts, and stop the AAC user from learning to speak or even trying to speak.

 Research demonstrates that using AAC does not keep an AAC user from learning to speak.
 In fact, many AAC users will make gains in speech because AAC helps build successful communication.